VonHeikemen/lsp-zero.nvim/README.md

 ### LSP functions

+When a language server gets attached to a buffer you gain access to some keybindings and commands.
+All of these shortcuts are bound to built-in functions, so you can get more details using the `:help` command.

 * `K`: Displays hover information about the symbol under the cursor in a floating window.
 See [:help vim.lsp.buf.hover()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.hover()).

 * `gd`: Jumps to the definition of the symbol under the cursor.
 See [:help vim.lsp.buf.definition()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.definition()).